Best Bond and Bond Fund Alternatives

 Before we begin, why do you have bonds in your portfolio?

 Bonds do three things:

-They provide ballast to the portfolio price stability.
-Most of the time, you expect return of your principle at the end of the term
+- Ballast- They provide ballast to the portfolio price stability.
+Most of the time, you expect return of your principal at the end of the term

-Bonds are less correlated than other asset classes with equities.
-When the stock market takes a hit, often times bonds increase in price which can offset the losses depending on your asset allocation
+- Diversification- Bonds are less correlated than other asset classes with equities.
+When the stock market takes a hit, often bonds increase in price, which can offset the losses depending on your asset allocation

 Fixed Income Investing is not about Income

 Not infrequently, those in retirement seek to replace their biweekly income.
 Retirement planning, after all, is all about creating retirement income from your assets.

 Should you try to pay for the expenses during retirement via dividends and other income from your portfolio?
 No!
 I argue income is not necessary from your retirement portfolio; it is total return that is most important.
 Let’s not get into the discussion about yield vs. total return too much here.
 Suffice it to say that, for the most part, they are two sides of the same coin.